bahaddindoctor/bahaddindoctor/README.md

 - 👀 I’m interested in coding of drawing scientific figure ...
 - 🌱 I’m currently learning the coding programme but im still jenior  ...
 - 💞️ I’m looking to collaborate on scientific topics.
-- 📫 How to reach me emial (bahaddinahmad@gmail.com)
+- 📫 How to reach me email (bahaddinahmad@gmail.com)

 <!---
 bahaddindoctor/bahaddindoctor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.